-Dates: March 11 (parade), March 17 (actual holiday)
+Dates: 3/14 (parade), 3/17 (actual holiday)

 Dates: Several in March

 The annual Jazz Bash by the Bay is one of the larger SF Bay Area events in March.
-It has been a tradition for 37 years in historic Monterey, a vibrant coastal city about three hours south of San Francisco.
+It has been a tradition for more than 35 years in historic Monterey, a vibrant coastal city about three hours south of San Francisco.

 Dates: Several in March